-We would like to play you these sound pieces while you read.
+We would like to play you a sound piece while you read.
 Is this OK?

 Eirik Brandal - Myrhøne (2021).
 Electronic sound and media sculpture.
 Video by Eirik Brandal.